jameshanlon/jameshanlon.github.io/content/notes-on-testing-prngs.md

 - [TestU01](http://simul.iro.umontreal.ca/testu01/tu01.html), a comprehensive C
   library, containing example PRNGs, utilities and a collection of statistical tests drawn from the academic literature of RNGs.
-The statistical tests can be run individually, or as part of test batteries, which have various run times and levels of stringency.
+The statistical tests can be run ggindividually, or as part of test batteries, which have various run times and levels of stringency.

 - [PractRand](http://pracrand.sourceforge.net/), which provides similar